Shakir Mohamed

 Snapshot

-- Known for: probabilistic and generative modeling, Monte Carlo gradient estimation, AI for social benefit, decolonial AI, participatory AI, and African machine-learning capacity building.
+- Known for: probabilistic and generative modeling, Monte Carlo gradient estimation, AI for health and weather, sociotechnical foresight, decolonial AI, participatory AI, and African machine-learning capacity building.

-- Institutional work: founder and trustee figure in Deep Learning Indaba, whose mission is to strengthen machine learning and artificial intelligence in Africa.
+- Institutional work: Deep Learning Indaba, whose mission is to strengthen machine learning and artificial intelligence in Africa and support Africans as active shapers and owners of AI advances.

 Technical Research